RAULS MUSIC ANNOUNCES FORMATION -1980'S

 Pictured above is producer engineer J.R.
 Williams with John Kilzer listening to the final mix of a recording session playback.

-Long time friend and associate Keith Sykes 4th album was his break through album as he signed with Tom Petty's Backstreet Records and performed on Saturday Night Live.
+Long time friend and associate Keith Sykes 4th album was his break-through album as he signed with Tom Petty's Backstreet Records and performed on Saturday Night Live.

 From the University of Memphis basketball player to singer songwriter, pictured above is hoops star John Kilzer soaring high above the rim from his college days.